mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/kafka.md

 res = requests.post(CONNECTORS_URL, json=params, headers=headers)
 ```

-The code above creates a MindsDB Kafka connector which uses `PREDICTOR_NAME` model, receives source data from `STREAM_IN` kafka topic and sends prediction results to `STREAM_OUT` kafka topic.
+This code creates a MindsDB Kafka connector that uses the `PREDICTOR_NAME` model, receives source data from the `STREAM_IN` Kafka topic, and sends prediction results to the `STREAM_OUT` Kafka topic.

-### Send source data and receive prediction results:
+### Send Source Data and Receive Prediction Results

-There are many kafka clients <ins>[implementations](https://docs.confluent.io/platform/current/clients/index.html)</ins>, and you may find the best one for your goals.
+There are many [Kafka client implementations](https://docs.confluent.io/platform/current/clients/index.html) - choose the most suitable one depending on your goals.

+The code below generates and sends the source records to `topic_in` by default.
+You can use any other Kafka topic by providing its name as a CMD parameter.

 ```python
 import sys